rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-flavors-extra-specs.rst

 extended attribute.

-For an example of this operation, see :ref:`Flavor extra spec operations <api-operations-flavors>`.
+For an example, see the following operation:

+:ref:`Show flavor with extra specs <get-show-flavor-with-extra-specs-flavors-flavor-id>`